*UPDATED FOR THE 2020 SEASON*

 Where is Havasu Falls / Getting to the Havasu Falls Trailhead

 Directions to Havasu Falls from Las Vegas

 From Las Vegas, take the 93 South towards Kingman, Arizona and then head east on Route 66.
 After 57 miles, turn left on Indian Road 18.
 Drive for 60 miles until you reach the end of the road.
 There is a large parking lot with bathrooms at the trailhead.
 There is also a place to camp just below the bathrooms, but there is no water available at the trailhead.
 Peach Springs, Arizona is the nearest place to the trailhead with basic services like gas, food, and water.

-The Best Time to go to Havasu Falls •••
+The Best Time to visit Havasu Falls

 - Pros: Less bugs and less people